 And let's be serious, we're going to be drinking wine on a Saturday anyway, so why not have a solid excuse?

 NOTE: Let me be real clear ... these are just a handful of organizations that I've enjoyed working with in our area.
-There are SO many more, and all at your fingertips.
+There are SO many more, and if the first email or hand raise doesn't solicit a response, please, try again.
 If you haven't scoured the web yet for something that fits your interests and availability, consider checking out a site like VolunteerMatch.org, which makes finding the right fit a breeze.

 Or shoot, leave a comment with your suggestions for others, if it's your style ;)